13 Horizon architecture

 13.1.2 Structure development

 For rapid assessment, record degree of overall structural development once per horizon using Table 13.2.
-For routine or detailed assessment, record degree of development for each nested structural unit observed (if more than one is seen; see Section 13.1.4.1).
+For routine or detailed assessment, record degree of development for each type of structural unit observed (if more than one is seen; see also Section 13.1.4.2).

 Table 13.2: Degree of structural development